Testing Strategy¶

 Mocking Strategy¶

-- Unit Tests: Mock all external dependencies (HTTP, ML models, file system, API clients)
+- Unit Tests: Mock all external dependencies (HTTP, ML models, file system, API clients).

-- E2E Tests: Use real implementations (HTTP client, ML models, file system) with local test server.
+server.
 For API providers, use E2E server mock endpoints instead of direct API calls.
 ML models

 Provider Testing Strategy (9 providers):